500 Gifts and Grants

 Philanthropic support is an important source of revenue at the University.
 Therefore it is imperative that the University follow clear policies for identifying, engaging, cultivating, soliciting, acknowledging, and stewarding donors and prospective donors, including corporations, foundations, organizations, alumni, individuals, faculty, staff, volunteers, advisory board members, and others.
 These policies must be adhered to by the entire University community including faculty, staff, retired faculty, trustees, former trustees, volunteers, leadership, alumni, and others.
 While all members of the University community may play a role in the philanthropic process, the role of accepting gifts on behalf of the University is the sole purview of the Board of Trustees.
 This policy sets forth the procedures for engaging prospects, soliciting donations, and accepting gifts at the University.

 All naming opportunities shall be presented to the Board of Trustees for their approval prior to the execution of any agreement concerning the naming.
 The Board of Trustees has established these policies for the naming of buildings, major facilities, and academic units.
-This policy provides direction for the University’s Development, Alumni and Community Engagement Division and the President on the appropriateness of proposed names and changes in names for new and existing buildings, major facilities, and academic units at the University through philanthropy.
+This policy provides direction for the University’s Development and Alumni Relations Division and the President on the appropriateness of proposed names and changes in names for new and existing buildings, major facilities, and academic units at the University through philanthropy.

 GIFT SOLICITATION AND RECOMMENDATION PROCESS

 Opportunities for gifts can be identified and discussed in any unit, department, school, college, or division at the University.
 All faculty, staff, volunteers, trustees, advisory board members, and others are encouraged to identify sources of gifts that can provide support for University programs and facilities.
-However, only the Division of Development, Alumni and Community Engagement or its designees are authorized to initiate, engage, cultivate, solicit, process, acknowledge, and steward donors and prospective donors for gifts on behalf of the University.
+However, only the Division of Development and Alumni Relations or its designees are authorized to initiate, engage, cultivate, solicit, process, acknowledge, and steward donors and prospective donors for gifts on behalf of the University.

 This policy covers all gifts, whether cash or non-cash gifts (such as securities, stocks, land, property, equipment, etc.), foundation grants, donated products, and other types of support from corporations, foundations, organizations, alumni, individuals, staff, faculty, volunteers, trustees, advisory board members and others.

-The Vice President for Development, Alumni and Community Engagement will make recommendations to the President (except for gifts in-kind discussed later in this policy) to accept or decline gifts.
+The Vice President for Development and Alumni Relations will make recommendations to the President (except for gifts in-kind discussed later in this policy) to accept or decline gifts.
 The President is authorized to make recommendations to the Board to accept gifts on behalf of the University.

-While the Division of Development, Alumni and Community Engagement is primarily responsible for organizing, administering, reporting, and overseeing University philanthropic activities, this policy applies to every division, school, college, and unit of the University, without exception.
+While the Division of Development and Alumni Relations is primarily responsible for organizing, administering, reporting, and overseeing University philanthropic activities, this policy applies to every division, school, college, and unit of the University, without exception.
 The following are general and specific duties and charges to the entire University community regarding administering and supporting the University’s gift solicitation and acceptance processes.

 1. All Components of the University must comply with the following: